 The objective has identified three areas where the justice sector has failed to consistently hold accountable those who abuse their public position through their involvement in high-level corruption, and recommends that legal mechanisms be better utilized to address the organized crime issues, high-level corruption and conversion of illegally acquired assets.
 The other aspect is related to the fact that holding accountable those who are involved in corrupt affairs helps to build the trust of citizens such as in those elected, as well as in the justice sector.
 Also, the other aspect that represents a challenge has to do with the quality of investigations that take place in cases of high-level corruption and organized crime specifically when it comes to financial investigation, which requires better coordination so that illegally acquired assets are confiscated.
-It is important here for the role of the prosecutors to be empowered in leading investigations.
+It is important here for the role of the prosecutors to be empowered in leading investigations and use the "follow the money" principle, which is of special importancefor financial investigations.
 The aim is to also strengthen Financial Expertise.